ammarm08/technical-posts/posts/sicp-notes.md

 This procedure takes a numerator and denominator, then returns a function.
 This returning function takes as an argument a dispatcher function (that a programmer can define) that will apply the numerator and denominator as its arguments.

-How is this useful?
 Now we have a procedure that has abstracted out the concept of a fraction.
 The numerator and denominator are simply variables bound by the `fraction` procedure.
 If we want to access the numerator, we could define a procedure such as:

 ```js
 const getNumerator = (z) => z((n, d) => n)